C. W. Smith (writer): Work since 2000

 Smith once again embarked upon unearthing historical records to produce a lengthy tome based on the riots of 1943 in Beaumont, Texas, when war-time social and living conditions produced racial tension that flared into violent civil disorder when an African-American was falsely accused of raping the wife of an overseas sailor.
 The book, Purple Hearts (TCU Press, 2008) took seven years to write and went through thirteen drafts to reach its final form.
 Again, as was the case with his previous novel, the work went unnoticed, though scholar and critic Clay Reynolds has written fully of it.
 (See below.)
 The novel was a 2009 finalist for Best Novel award given by the Writers' League of Texas.
 His short story "Caustic" (Southwest Review, Summer 2010) was given The Kay Catarulla Award for "best short story of 2010" by The Texas Institute of Letters.

-Smith's most recent novel, Steplings, was published in September 2011 by TCU Press.
+Smith's next novel, Steplings, was published in September 2011 by TCU Press.
 The novel is a coming-of-age story for a young man from a Dallas blue-collar suburb who allows his eleven-year-old stepsister to run away with him, setting off an Amber Alert that divides their newly married parents.
 Early reviews ran from mixed to very positive: "Slow, a little weak in the plot department, but rich in psychological insight and lit by occasional flashes of humor"; the two characters "make page-turning strides toward responsibility and maturity as they learn what an awesome task it is to take responsibility for each other";"Texas novelist C.W.
-Smith has received just about every literary award the state and region bestow, and his latest work, the sprightly and wise Steplings, will no doubt add to his reputation as a Lone Star star….
+Smith has received just about every literary award the state and region bestow, and his latest work, the sprightly and wise Steplings, will no doubt add to his reputation as a Lone Star star....
 Steplings comes to a completely realistic, bittersweet conclusion that will disappoint readers who like their endings tied in neat bows.
 But Smith is no fantasist — he's a writer who can be depended on to write life as he actually sees it, not as he (or we) might wish it were"; "Even though these kinds of relationship dynamics have been mined many times before, Smith's story rings true and never feels stale.
 A dash of international politics spices up the personal politics of Steplings in a way that isn't forced or incongruent.
 The only misstep is a brief glimpse into the life of Jason's girlfriend that reads like a long parenthetical to the real story – a story of bonds between siblings and spouses, parents and children, and the fallout when they pull in different directions".

-In addition to the awards described above, Smith has twice received Creative Writing Fellowships from the National Endowment for the Arts.
-In April 2011 he was given The Lon Tinkle Award for "sustained excellence in a career" by the Texas Institute of Letters.
-He belongs to PEN, The Authors Guild, Writers Guild of America West, and the Texas Institute of Letters.
+Smith's latest book is Girl Flees Circus (University of New Mexico Press, 2022), a picaresque novel, set in the late 1920s, that follows a woman aviator's adventures after she steals her circus plane and crash-lands in a small New Mexico town on the verge of an oil discovery.
+Publishers Weekly offered a mixed review, crediting Smith for "a rousing if overstuffed story" with "a squadrom of great characters."